dwslab/melt/README.md

 MELT defines a workflow for matcher execution and evaluation.
 Therefore, it utilizes the vocabulary used by the OAEI: A matcher can be evaluated on a `TestCase`, i.e. a single ontology matching task.
 One or more test cases are summarized in a `Track`.
 MELT contains a built-in `TrackRepository` which allows to access all OAEI tracks and test cases at design time without actually downloading them from the OAEI Web page.
-At runtime `TrackRepository` checks whether the required ontologies and alignmens are available in the internal buffer; if data is missing, it is automatically downloading and caching it for the next access.
+At runtime `TrackRepository` (see *Further Services* for details) checks whether the required ontologies and alignmens are available in the internal buffer; if data is missing, it is automatically downloading and caching it for the next access.
 The caching mechanism is an advantage over the SEALS platform which downloads all ontologies again at runtime which slows down the evaluation process if run multiple times in a row.